 Your Treatment for Postpartum Depression and Addiction Recovery Can Be Discreet

-There are doctor/patient confidentiality laws.
+There are doctor/client confidentiality laws.
 Generally, a doctor cannot disclose any medical information that you give to them while you are under their care and afterward.
 This includes therapists and mental health professionals.
-Usually, all doctors are not allowed to violate doctor/patient confidentiality unless they believe that their patient is an active danger to themselves or others.
+Usually, all doctors are not allowed to violate doctor/client confidentiality unless they believe that their client is an active danger to themselves or others.

 Because of confidentiality, there are protections and accommodations under the Americans with Disabilities Act if you choose to have a job.
 However, these protections are only available if you are receiving treatment for your addiction disorder and you have been sober for a certain amount of time.